iafboy/OSB-k8s-installation-step/README.md

 kubectl -n soans delete secret soainfra-rcu-credentials kubectl -n soans delete secret soainfra-domain-credentials
 ```
-# or we can use a script to delete all domain
+# or we can use one script to delete all domain
 ```
 cd /root/soa/weblogic-kubernetes-operator/kubernetes/samples/scripts/delete-domain
 ./delete-weblogic-domain-resources.sh -d soainfra